Does recycling work? It’s a complicated question …

 So where does that plastic container go once you’ve placed it in the recycling bin?
 There are a few, seemingly simple, steps:

 - Processing.
-Materials are brought to a Material Recovery Facility (MRF) where they’re cleaned and sorted into different groups and bundled into large bales.
+Materials are brought to a Material Recovery Facility (MRF) where they’re cleaned and sorted into different groups, then bundled into large bales.

 - Materials Sold.
-The various bales of materials are then sold (hopefully) on the open market and recycled into new products.
+The baled materials are sold (hopefully) on the open market and recycled into new products.

 Sounds straightforward, right?
 Well, there’s a bit more to it and plenty of opportunities for all those items you faithfully placed in the recycling bin to simply end up in a landfill.

 Does Recycling Work?
-A Closer Look at the Process
+A Closer Look at Process Challenges

 Collection Challenges: Purity

 Confusion.
 What and how to recycle is confusing!
 While we want to do the right thing, most of us don’t know all the rules.
-Can you recycled that greasy pizza box?
-(No.) Plastic bottle caps?
+Can you recycle that greasy pizza box?
+(Yes.)
+Plastic bottle caps?
 (It depends on the municipality.)
 Cereal boxes?
 (It depends.)
 The list of questions goes on… And many times it’s difficult to find the correct answer.

 Wish-cycling.
 So, while we’re throwing items in the recycling bin or diligently bringing them to a recycling center, we may be merely “wish-cycling” – hoping that these items will somehow be recycled.
 Wish-cycled items eventually get sent to the landfill or clog recycling plant machinery.